WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_14.md

 I will no longer talk much with you, for the ruler of this world is coming.
 He has no claim on me,

 ###### 31
 but I do as the Father has commanded me, so that the world may know that I love the Father.
-Rise, let us go from here. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Rise, let us go from here.

 ***